Exercise and Sports Science (ESS)

 ESS 2320.
 Motor Development.

-This course provides the exercise science and physical education student with a knowledge base in the study of changes in motor behavior across the lifespan, the processes that underlie these changes, and factors that affect them.
+This course provides exercise science and physical education students with a knowledge base in the study of changes in motor development behavior across the lifespan, the processes that underlie these changes, and the factors that affect them.
+Students explore how biological, environmental, cognitive, and social factors interact to influence motor skill acquisition, refinement, and change.
+Topics include foundational motor development theories, reflexes and movement patterns, perceptual–motor integration, motor learning principles, and atypical motor development.
 Prerequisite: Major or minor in Exercise and Sports Science.

 ESS 2321.
 Curriculum Design & Implementation in Physical Activity Settings.